Pratikshinde55/AWS-EKS-SetUp/README.md

 ![image](https://github.com/user-attachments/assets/da55b55e-01f7-4e8c-a0d6-144a261540d6)

 ### Step-8: [AWS console check]

-now check on aws console our cluster creates: aws Dashbord-->> EKS
+Now check on aws console our cluster creates: aws Dashbord-->> EKS

 ![image](https://github.com/user-attachments/assets/49c48de1-8b2c-4904-a9c3-a1a01182196a)

 EC2 worker node also created:

   - Note:

-  Here we can see that our instances lanuch at different " availability zones" because we use "nodegroup" while creating Cluster, EKS is very intelligent, every node launch in differnt AZ because i any AZ goes down then our other AZ our app work:
+  **Here we can see that our instances lanuch at different " availability zones" because we use "nodegroup" while creating Cluster, EKS is very intelligent, every node launch in differnt AZ because i any AZ goes down then our other AZ our app work:**

 ![image](https://github.com/user-attachments/assets/b75e062c-a2db-4789-8588-b5607a4c0665)

 Here, for worker node our local laptop Public key is attached because we use  "--ssh-access" and i can access Cluster node instance from local machine and manage.